5 Steps to Scale Your Business When Your Competition Stumbles

-Identify parts whose sourcing is at a high risk for disruption or whose absence would be damaging to the assembly process.
+Identify parts whose sourcing is status is at high risk for disruption or whose absence would be damaging to the assembly process.
 Similar to alternates, having substitutes for high-risk parts can be key to keeping your lines up and running.
-Knowing that a similar part with slightly different specifications, like resistors with tighter tolerances or chips with larger memory, will also function in a particular assembly can give you additional flexibility to solve supply chain problems like shortages and back orders.
+Knowing that a similar part with slightly different specifications, like resistors with tighter tolerances or chips with larger memory, will also function in a particular assembly can give you additional flexibility to solve supply chain problems like shortages and backorders.

 Know Your Key Components

 The absence of any part will prevent you from building products, but do you know which parts on your product BOM pose the greatest risk of being in short supply?
 Ideally, you should have secondary sources, alternates, and substitutes for every part, but that’s just not realistic.
 Knowing which parts present significant risks to production will allow you to proactively find solutions to problems that could take down your line.

 I. Long Lead Times

 When you are building and you run out of parts – parts with long lead times – your line is down and it may stay down for a while.
 By keeping tight control of inventory, purchase orders (POs), and build plans you will have visibility into potential problems before they arise.
 Reduce risks by having multiple vendors for high-risk parts and explore acceleration options like overnight or air shipments to get you what you need faster.
 Know your expediting options and costs before you actually need them so that you can react quickly and make informed decisions.